The ABCD of topological recursion: Low dimensional examples

 \subsection{Abelian cases}

 From Lemma~\ref{basrem} and Section~\ref{S32} we know that when $V$ is a finite-dimensional abelian Lie algebra, the data of an abelian Lie subalgebra of $\mathfrak{sp}(T^*V)$ spanned by

 and of an arbitrary $D$ is equivalent to the data of a quantum Airy structure.
 To describe all abelian quantum Airy structure, we should take our matrices $\rho_1(e_i)$ belonging to a given maximal abelian Lie subalgebra of $\mathfrak{sp}(2n)$, and impose the constraint that $A$ is fully symmetric.
 If we wish to do so up to $\mathcal{G}_{V}$-equivalence, one should first list all isomorphism classes of maximal abelian Lie subalgebras of $\mathfrak{sp}(2n)$.
-The reference \cite{Winternitz} provides tools to do so, and achieves a complete classification in dimension two and three.
-Imposing further full symmetry of $A$, we describe below the five cases.
-The order in this list respects the order of the list of maximal abelian Lie subalgebras of \cite{Winternitz}.
-In dimension $n \geq 4$ and higher, there exists continuous families of isomorphism classes of maximal abelian Lie subalgebras of $\mathfrak{sp}(2n)$, and the classification becomes more intricate.
-Therefore, in general finite dimension, the classification of abelian quantum Airy structures -- and \textit{a fortiori} of quantum Airy structures -- modulo $\mathcal{G}_{V}$-action seems out of reach.
+As commuting matrices can always be simultaneously trigonalised, we can always achieve $C^i = 0$ for all $i$.
+The partition function is therefore explicitly computable by Proposition~\ref{Cequal0}.

-As commuting matrices can always be simultaneously trigonalized, we can always achieve $C^i = 0$ for all $i$ via $\mathcal{G}_{V}$-transformations.
-It is then implicit in the lists below that $C = 0$.
-Any two different cases in this list represent two non-equivalent quantum Airy structures for generic values of the parameters.
-Within each case, we have not indicated the fundamental domain of parameters for the residual $\mathcal{G}_{V}$-action.
+The reference \cite{Winternitz} provides tools to classify conjugacy classes of maximal abelian subalgebras of $\mathfrak{sp}(T^*V)$.
+In particular it achieves a complete classification when $V$ has dimension $2$ or $3$, where there are respectively five and fourteen conjugacy classes (over $\mathbb{C}$).
+For $\dim V \geq 4$, there exists continuous families of conjugacy classes of maximal abelian Lie subalgebras of $\mathfrak{sp}(T^*V)$, and the classification becomes more intricate.
+For this reason, the classification of abelian quantum Airy structures in finite dimensions --- and \textit{a fortiori} of quantum Airy structures --- modulo $\mathcal{G}_{V}$-action seems out of reach.